What Are Machine Identities? Security Risks & Management Guide

 What Are Machine Identities?

 Machine identities are the credentials that authenticate software, services, devices, and automated systems to each other without human intervention.
-They represent the invisible handshakes happening millions of times per day across your infrastructure-API calls between microservices, certificate validations during TLS connections, service accounts executing scheduled jobs, and OAuth tokens enabling SaaS integrations.
+They represent the invisible handshakes happening millions of times per day across your infrastructure: API calls between microservices, certificate validations during TLS connections, service accounts executing scheduled jobs, and OAuth tokens enabling SaaS integrations.

 These credentials function as digital proof of identity, allowing one machine to verify that another machine is authorized to perform specific actions.
 Most SaaS apps implement OAuth tokens as bearer tokens, something like a key.
 Whoever has this key can use it.